ferdnyc/macbook12-spi-driver/README.md

 Upgrading:
 ----------
 The touchbar and ALS drivers used to be in a single module, `appletb`.
 This has now been split up into 3 modules, `apple_ibridge`, `apple_ib_tb`, and `apple_ib_als`.
 Generally whereever you were using `appletb` (e.g. in the initrd/dracut/whatever configs) you want to use `apple_ib_tb` now.
-Also, make sure to remove the old `appletb` module, either by first doing a `sudo dkms remove applespi/0.1 --all` before upgrading, or by manually removing the driver (e.g. `sudo find /lib/modules/ -name appletb.ko | xargs rm`).
+Also, make sure to remove the old `appletb` module, either by first doing a `sudo dkms remove applespi/0.1 --all` before upgrading, or by manually removing the driver (e.g. `find /lib/modules/ -name appletb.ko | xargs sudo rm`).

 Some useful threads:
 --------------------